Virgin Soil (short story): Plot

 This short story opens with a post wedding scene between a gray-haired older man and a seventeen-year-old bride.
 The daughter cries on her mother after the ceremony and her mother responds by telling her she is married now and that she must obey her new husband.
 Then the bride and groom depart together on a train to begin their married life.
-The story flashes forward five years and the once young bride has came back home to see her mother.
+The story flashes forward five years and the once young bride has come back home to see her mother.
 She has not been home since her marriage and remembers her childhood fondly as she wonders through her childhood home.
 Then she sees her mother resting in a chair and is astonished how she has not aged significantly within those five years.
 She stops to observe her own reflection in a mirror and notice how much she has aged since her wedding day.
 She notices that her spark, innocence, and youth is gone and then quickly turns to her mother and shakes her awake.
 Her mother is excited to see her but Flo, her daughter, responds harshly stating she needs to speak with her.
 The two of them sit down for tea to talk.